If you’re being treated unfairly for blowing the whistle, get in touch with us today. Call 0808 164 0808 or request a call back.

 Whistleblowing legislation applies to both employees and workers and unlike most unfair dismissal claims, the requirement for two years’ continuous service in order to bring a claim for whistleblowing is not necessary.

-To qualify for legal protection, the subject of your disclosure must fall into one of the following categories.
+To qualify for whistleblower protection, the issue you raise must fall into one of the following categories.
 These can relate to past events, current events or events that you expect to happen.
 To be protected, the information you are disclosing must concern:

 - A criminal offence